 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 End users must follow the specific operating instructions for satisfying RF exposure compliance.
 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
 IEEE 802.11b or 802.11g operation of this product in the U.S.A. is firmware-limited to channels 1 through 11.
-This equipment has been SAR-evaluated for use in laptops (notebooks) with side slot configuration.

-For detailed warranty information applicable to products purchased outside the United States, please contact the corresponding local D-I ink office.
+For detailed warranty information applicable to products purchased outside the United States, please contact the corresponding local D-Link office.